desmid/tickers/README.md

 ### Install

-The demo includes a `pack` script which should be run in the *parent directory* above this top-level.
-It takes the vanilla spreadsheet `Templates/empty.ods`, inserts the code and `manifest.xml`, and writes a functioning spreadsheet into a new `test.ods` in the now current directory.
+The demo includes a `pack` script which should be run in the top-level directory.
+It takes the vanilla spreadsheet `Templates/empty.ods`, unpacks it into a directory `t`, injects the code and `manifest.xml` therein, and packs it all back up again into a functioning spreadsheet `test.ods` in the current directory (it does not change the files under Templates).

 ### Acknowledgements